 Then came the question of what to combine with the beans.
 First, I thought of a clear faceted crystal bead to contrast with the colorful bean.
 But that looked really weird.
 Then I tried to find a red stone or something contrasting, but never could find the right shade of red.

 (One of the things that I have to admit is that I do all my work restricted to my workshop due to having had a stroke.
 So all my supplies to choose from are right there and that’s what I have to work with.
 Except for Amazon but sometimes that’s not fast enough!)

 More rummaging . . .

 So after rummaging through the stacks of boxes, I came up with these interesting-looking little beads.
-Of course, it helps to have a cat assistant — this Walter.
+Of course, it helps to have a cat assistant — this is Walter.

-These little grey pearly beads ended up working very well with the colorful Anasazi beads.
+These little grey pearly beads ended up working very well with the colorful Anasazi beans.
 Now what about some sort of center focal point to reduce the monotony of just the beans and beads?

 Back to rummaging.

 Check out the listing: https://gibsongrafe.com/products/anasazi